 Unlike some other qualitative analysis methods, framework analysis is explicitly focused on addressing specific research questions, making it particularly suitable for applied or policy-related qualitative research.

 The primary aim of framework analysis is to offer a clear and transparent process for conducting qualitative research by managing, reducing, and analyzing large datasets without losing sight of the original context.
-Given the vast amounts of data often generated in qualitative studies, having a systematic method to sift through this data is crucial.
+Given the vast amounts of data often generated in qualitative studies, having a systematic method to sift through this data is invaluable.

 By using the framework method, researchers can remain focused on their research questions while ensuring that the data collection and analysis process retains its integrity and depth.